futzu/SCTE-35_SuperKabuki/README.md

 ### Sidecar Files
 load scte35 cues from a Sidecar file.

-line format for text file insert_pts, cue
+line format for sidecar file insert_pts, cue

 pts is the insert time for the cue, A four second preroll is standard. cue can be base64,hex, int, or bytes.